2022 Muhammad remarks controversy: Uttar Pradesh

 The clashes occurred at Nai Sadak, Yateemkana and Parade area of Kanpur.
 During the clashes, the groups threw bombs and stones on each other.

 On 12 June, Reuters reported that the authorities in Uttar Pradesh had punitively demolished the homes of individuals accused of rioting in the state over the remarks.
 BBC reported as well.

 Ranchi

-On 10 June, peaceful protests and human chain were organised in Ranchi against the controversial comments.
+On 10 June, protests and human chain were organised in Ranchi against the controversial comments.
 According to the police the situation had escalated when a vehicle rammed into the group of protestors.
 Incidents of stone pelting was reported near the Hanuman temple, after which the Police attempted to disperse the crowds and used lathis, later on the police opened gunfire with live rounds.
 Two people died and more than 24 were injured.
 Both the dead had gunshot wounds on the head and neck.